-How to Migrate Your Website to a New Host (2026)
+How to Migrate Your Website to a New Host (2026 Step-by-Step)

 Illustration of website migration from an old server to a new hosting server, with files, databases, and configuration icons transferring across a green-to-teal gradient arrow